Veeva Application Support: A Guide to Channels & Portal

 Veeva does not publicly publish detailed SLA performance metrics.
 However, customers occasionally report guidance from support.
 For example, a knowledge base article on ticket closure definitions (accessible to portal users) clarifies that “High/Immediate priority cases” should get initial response within 4 hours ([6]) (based on life-science norms).
 Lower-priority inquiries may have longer timelines.
 Industry guidance warns that support needs to align with risk levels – implying that critical system outages require hour-level responses, not days ([6]).

 Internally, Veeva likely tracks metrics like mean time to first response and resolution rate.
 Some user reviews (Gartner Peer Insights) indicate that many customers find Veeva support responsive and knowledgeable of life-science issues.
 Negative feedback (rarely public) often relates to specific bugs or communication issues.
-Overall, Veeva’s sustained growth (15–20%+ annual revenue increases ([1])) suggests its support operations scale effectively.
+Overall, Veeva’s sustained growth (16% revenue growth in FY2026, reaching $3.20B ([3])) suggests its support operations scale effectively.

 Case Studies & Industry Perspectives